White-tailed deer: Population and controls

 The white-tailed deer population in North America has declined by several million since 2000, but as of 2017 is considered healthy and is approximately equal to the historical pre-colonization white-tailed population on the continent.
 The species has rebounded considerably after being overhunted nearly to extinction in the late 1800s and very early 1900s.
 By contrast, the species' closest cousins (blacktail deer and mule deer) have seen their populations cut by more than half in North America after peaking in 1960 and have never regained their pre-colonization numbers.
 In the 21st century, the loss of natural predators has been more than offset by the ongoing loss of natural habitat to human development, and changes to logging operations.

 Several methods have been developed to curb the population of white-tailed deer in suburban areas where they are perceived as overabundant, and these can be separated into lethal and nonlethal strategies.
 Most common in the U.S. is the use of extended hunting as population control, as well as a way to provide meat for humans.
 In Maryland and many other states, a state agency sets regulations on bag limits and hunting in the area depending on the deer population levels assessed.
 Hunting seasons may fluctuate in duration, or restrictions may be set to affect how many deer or what type of deer can be hunted in certain regions.
 For the 2015–2016 white-tailed deer-hunting season, some areas allowed only the hunting of antlerless white-tailed deer.
-These included young bucks and females, encouraging the culling of does which would otherwise contribute to increasing populations via offspring production.
+These included young bucks and females, which encouraged the culling of does, aiding in population control.